RSVP

 Past Common Wealth Meetups

-How can LVT benefit the housing market and overall economy?
+How can LVR benefit housing and the economy?

-By shifting taxes onto land, away from income or buildings, we can realign incentives in our economy to:
+By returning more land value to the public, we can realign incentives in our economy to: